After a month delay, state lawmakers are now in a hurry to pass a budget

 “We have a deadline tomorrow to keep the world moving, our extender expires,” Stewart-Cousins said.
 “So we want to make sure we’re not passing another extender, but that we’re actually passing the document.”

 The final "Big Ugly" bill is likely to contain crucial details of plans to amend the state’s 2019 bail law, require the electrification of new buildings and much more.
-If Albany precedent is any indication, it is possible that the bill may be printed hours before it is voted upon.
+The language of the bill was posted online around 8 p.m. on Monday evening.

 Gov. Kathy Hochul announced a "conceptual" $229 billion state budget agreement on Thursday evening, laying out the broad strokes of deals struck with the Legislature related to public safety, energy and health care.